UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Experiments

-\textbf{Fine-tuning setup.} The model is initialized with pre-training UP-DETR parameters and fine-tuned for all the parameters (including CNN) on VOC and COCO.
-We fine-tune the model with the initial learning rate \num{1e-4} for transformers and \num{5e-5} for CNN backbone, and the other settings are same as DETR~\cite{carion2020end} on 8 V100 GPUs.
+\textbf{Fine-tuning setup.} The model is initialized with the pre-trained UP-DETR parameters and fine-tuned for all the parameters (including CNN) on PASCAL VOC and COCO.
+We fine-tune the model with the initial learning rate of \num{1e-4} for the transformer and \num{5e-5} for the CNN backbone, and the other settings are the same as DETR~\cite{carion2020end} on eight V100 GPUs with four images per GPU.
 The model is fine-tuned with short/long schedule for 150/300 epochs and the learning rate is multiplied by 0.1 at 100/200 epochs, respectively.